faisalnazik/Django-React-Redux-Boilerplate/README.md

 - Minimal Setup of Starter MUI template configured with Django using DRF and Redux⭐
 - Robust Styles from Material UI⭐
-- Basic and Simple Code examples to help Beginners.⭐
+- Basic and Simple Code examples to understand integration⭐
 - More feactuers will also be added pretty soon⭐

 ## Built using a Modern stack 💎